QCD Phase Diagram and the Finite Volume Fireball: A Model Study: Number density and quark number susceptibility

 \section{Number density and quark number susceptibility}

 The chiral condensate $\chc$ and, equivalently, the constituent mass $M$ are good order parameters for tracking the chiral transition.
 They are, however, not directly connected to an experimental observable.
 The baryon number density ($\nB$) and susceptibilities of the baryon number operator are, on the other hand, related to experimental observables.
-In particular, they are of great interest in the large $\mub$ regime.
+In particular, they are of great interest in the large $\mub$ regime, where one looks for the first order transition line and its endpoint.